apigee/IgniteEngine-iOS/README.md

 5. Delete ViewController.h and ViewController.m

-6. Create an empty file named `podfile` in the root of your project folder with the following text:
+6. Create an empty file named `podfile` in the root of your project folder with the following text.
+Update the `:path` to point to your local Engine directory, which at its root, contains `ApigeeIgnite.podspec`.
     ```
     pod 'ApigeeIgnite', :path => '/local/path/to/Engine'
     ```